mscbmlab/mscbmlab/README.md

 Here you can read more about the three main research topics we have at the moment:

 ####  Mass spectrometry
- - The advent of Mass spectrometry (MS)-based omics technologies (Metabolomics, Proteomics) has enabled us to survey the whole metabolites, xenobiotic substance, and proteins from an organism, tissue, cell or biofluid, and decipher molecular mechanisms underlying complex human diseases.
+ - The advent of Mass spectrometry (MS)-based omics technologies (Metabolomics, Proteomics) has enabled us to survey the whole metabolites, protein, and environmental pollutants from an organism, tissue, cell or biofluid, and decipher molecular mechanisms underlying complex human diseases.
 The rapid developments in this field have allowed us to generate big data at once, we would like to develop the state-of-the-art MS methods for various analysis tasks and interpreted big data with high quality.

    > Software